Conor McPherson: Career

-McPherson's play Girl from the North Country, where the dramatic action is broken up by 20 songs by Bob Dylan, opened at London's The Old Vic on 26 July 2017.
-The play is set in a hotel in 1934 in Duluth, Minnesota, the birthplace of Dylan.
-The project began when Dylan's office approached McPherson and suggested creating a play using Dylan songs.
-The drama received favorable reviews.
+McPherson's first musical, Girl from the North Country (where the dramatic action is supported by 20 songs by Bob Dylan), opened at London's The Old Vic on 26 July 2017.
+The play is set in a boarding house in 1934 in Duluth, Minnesota, the birthplace of Dylan.
+The project began when Dylan's office approached McPherson and suggested creating a play using Dylan's songs.
+The drama received favourable reviews.

 Screenplays

 The film of his first screenplay, I Went Down, was critically acclaimed and a great commercial success.
 His first feature film as a director, Saltwater, won the CICAE award for Best Film at the Berlin Film Festival.
 His second feature film was The Actors, which he wrote and directed.

 He is the director and co-writer of The Eclipse, a film which had its world premiere at the 2009 Tribeca Film Festival.
 It was picked up for distribution by Magnolia Pictures and was released in US cinemas in spring 2010.
 The film subsequently won the Melies D'Argent Award for Best European Film at Sitges in Spain – the world's premier horror and fantasy genre festival.
-At The 2010 Irish Film and television Awards The Eclipse won the awards for Best Film and Best Screenplay.
+At The 2010 Irish Film and Television Awards The Eclipse won the awards for Best Film and Best Screenplay.
 Ciarán Hinds won the Best Actor Award at the Tribeca Film Festival for his portrayal of Michael Farr.

 In 2013, he wrote the last episode of Quirke.
 In 2020, he co-wrote the feature film adaptation of the Artemis Fowl books by Eoin Colfer.
-In response to the COVID-19 pandemic, it was released digitally worldwide on Disney+ on June 12, 2020.
+In response to the COVID-19 pandemic, it was released digitally worldwide on Disney+ on 12 June 2020.